guanlongzhao/ppg-gmm/README.md

 # PPG-GMM
-This repository hosts an open source implementation for the accent conversion system described in our submission to _IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP)_, titled "Using Phonetic Posteriorgram Based Frame Pairing for Segmental Accent Conversion."
+This repository hosts an open source implementation for the accent conversion system described in our paper in _IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP)_, titled "Using Phonetic Posteriorgram Based Frame Pairing for Segmental Accent Conversion."

 ## System requirement
 - OS: `Ubuntu 16.04` (tested and recommended) or `CentOS 7.5` (tested but you may run into some issues)